Commission or No Commission Baccarat – Which Is Better?

 Aggregate House Edge: 1.15% Aggregate House Edge: 1.35%

-Baccarat Players Hate Commision for All the Wrong Reasons
+Baccarat Players Hate Commission for All the Wrong Reasons

-Winning CriteriaAt this point, we hope it is clear why you should avoid playing commission-free baccarat variations.
-The term ‘commission-free’ is somewhat of a misnomer, much like the name of the ‘insurance’ side bet in blackjack which also carries an enormous house edge compared to that in the main game.
+Winning CriteriaAt this point, we hope it is clear why you should avoid commission-free baccarat variations.
+The term ‘commission-free’ is something of a misnomer, much like the ‘insurance’ side bet in blackjack, which carries a far higher house edge than the main game.

-Such baccarat variants do provide a commission for the casino on certain winning hands but the house simply collects it in a different fashion.
-Furthermore, the ‘fee’ is significantly higher at 50% due to the severe reduction in the payout for Banker wins with 6.
-Contrary to all logic, many players continue to frown at the idea of paying commission but for all the wrong reasons.
+Such baccarat variants do provide a commission for the casino on certain winning hands, but the house simply collects it in a different fashion.
+Furthermore, the ‘fee’ is significantly higher at 50% because the payout for Banker wins with a total of 6 is drastically reduced.
+Contrary to logic, many players continue to frown on the idea of paying commission, but for all the wrong reasons.

 1Players Believe They Deserve to Be Paid in Full

-Casinos intentionally use this misleading wording to promote bets and games that are otherwise worse in terms of house edges.
-And yet, baccarat fans flock in droves to the commission-free tables.
-They are irked by the fact the casino charges them for winning.
+Casinos intentionally use this misleading wording to promote bets and games that have worse house edges.
+Even so, baccarat fans flock to commission-free tables.
+They are irked by the fact that the casino charges them for winning.

-After all, they have earned these winnings and deserve to be paid in full.
-The harsh reality is they will be better off if they resign to paying the ‘fee’ as this would cost them less over the long haul.
-The negative impact on their overall profitability will be less pronounced this way.
+After all, they feel they have earned these winnings and deserve to be paid in full.
+The harsh reality is that they would be better off if they accepted paying the ‘fee’, as this would cost them less over the long haul.
+The negative impact on their overall profitability would be less pronounced this way.

 2Winning Bets’ Settlement Becomes Slower with Commission

-Players hate the commission for yet another reason.
-At the end of a round, when the dealer starts settling the winning bets, players cannot collect their chips from successful wagers until everyone has been paid.
-This rule largely has to do with security and prevents confusion on behalf of the dealers.
+Players dislike the commission for another reason.
+At the end of a round, when the dealer starts settling winning bets, players cannot collect their chips from successful wagers until everyone has been paid.
+This rule relates to security and prevents confusion for the dealers.

-Chip plucking and calculating the exact payouts after the commission deductions slow down the action and greatly take away from the experience.
-For example, a player sitting in the anchor position on the dealer’s far right will receive their payout but may not be able to collect the chips for a couple of minutes until everyone on the dealer’s far left has received theirs.
+Chip plucking and calculating the exact payouts after the commission deductions slow the action and significantly detract from the experience.
+For example, a player sitting in the anchor position on the dealer’s far right will receive a payout but may not be able to collect the chips for a couple of minutes until everyone on the dealer’s far left has received theirs.

 3Commission-Free Variations Offer Better Gaming Experience

-From this perspective, it is impossible to deny that commission-free variations indeed provide a more enjoyable player experience.
-Nearly all successful wagers pay at even money odds (bar Banker wins with 6), which causes the game to play at a more rapid pace.
-Gamblers get to collect their winnings and post their next wagers faster.
+From this perspective, it is hard to deny that commission-free variations provide a more enjoyable experience.
+Almost all winning bets pay even money (except Banker wins with 6), allowing the game to move at a quicker pace.
+Gamblers can collect their winnings and place their next wagers faster.

 How Commission-Free Variants Benefit the House

-Perhaps you will find it surprising but gambling operators also frown at the idea of charging a commission.
-There are several reasons why they prefer to drop the commission in favor of the payout reduction for Banker wins with 6.
+You may find it surprising, but gambling operators also dislike charging a commission.
+They prefer to drop the commission in favor of reduced payouts for Banker wins with 6, and there are several reasons for this.

-In standard baccarat variations, the dealer will deduct the 5% commission on approximately 46% of the rounds as this is the average win percentage of the Banker side.
+In standard baccarat variations, the dealer deducts a 5% commission in approximately 46% of rounds because that is the Banker side’s average win rate.

 Fewer Payout Errors on the Dealer’s Behalf